ENG

 Applicants for doctoral studies should submit the following set of documents:

-• academic credentials (original, when submitting documents to the admissions committee);
+• Academic credentials (original, to be submitted to the admissions committee)

-• the official certificate of passing state language exam (KAZTEST), issued by the NTC, with the exception of foreign citizens;
+• Official certificate of passing the state language exam (KAZTEST), issued by the NTC (not required for foreign citizens)

-• list of scientific publications for the last 3 calendar years (if available), research plan and essay;
+• List of scientific publications from the past 3 calendar years (if available), research plan, and essay

 Interview